openharmony/docs/en/device-dev/kernel/kernel-small-debug-memory-corrupt.md

 ### How to Develop<a name="section026014863416"></a>

 Check for memory corruption by calling  **LOS\_MemIntegrityCheck**.
 If no memory corruption occurs,  **0**  is returned and no log is output.
-If memory corruption occurs, related log is output.
+If memory corruption occurs, the related log is output.
 For details, see the output of the following example.

 ### Development Example<a name="section186311302356"></a>